-Fraud Risk: Risk that the Council fails to have proper, adequate, effective and efficient management arrangements, policies and procedures in place to mitigate the risk of fraud, particularly at a time of financial hardship, such that public money is misappropriated.
+Fraud Risk: Risk that the Council fails to have proper, adequate, effective and efficient management arrangements, policies and procedures in place to mitigate the risk of fraud and corruption including bribery, particularly at a time of financial hardship, such that public money is misappropriated.
 This would result in a loss of funds to the Council, have a detrimental effect on services users, a negative impact on the Council's ability to achieve all of its priorities, value for money, and may have a negative impact on the Council's reputation.

-These risks are subject to on going review in accordance with the Council's Risk Management Strategy with the Financial Control Risk last formally reviewed in January 2014 and the Fraud Risk in November 2013.
+Risks are subject to on going review in accordance with the Council's Risk Management Strategy.
+The fraud risk was last formally reviewed in January 2015 when, following the identification and assessment of mitigating controls, the net risk was scored as medium.